alekseyl/nested_select/README.md

 And others.

-But the real problem is: **in rails you can't do any selection on preloading models** (until nested_select of course )) ).
+But the real problem is: **in rails you can't do any selection on preloading models** (until nested_select of course :)) ).
 Ths means that all that tree of preloaded object goes with ```SELECT table_name.*``` query.

 Technically speaking you may solve this problem by defining custom scopes and defining custom tailored relation with scopes.
 But that's a lot of a boilerplate code, creating scopes and nested relations for all kinds of requests looks like unreal solution, no one will do such madness.

-[1] I have much less idea on how other than PotsgreSQL DB-engines are working with disk in terms of partial tuples/records reading.
+[1] I have much less idea on how other than PotsgreSQL DB-engines are working with a disk in terms of partial tuples/records reading.
 Postgres itself will read a whole page from a disk to retrieve the record, but then lesser columns could switch retrieval to an Index-Only scan decreasing IOps significantly